 The most time-consuming part of this salad is trimming the stem ends off of fresh green beans.
 You have to wait for the water to come to a boil anyway, so you might as well trim the beans.

-- 1 tablespoon + 1/2 teaspoon kosher salt, divided
+1 tablespoon plus 1/2 teaspoon kosher salt, divided

 While the water is coming to a boil, wash and trim the stem ends of your green beans.

-2 Blanch the green beans: Add trimmed beans to water.
+Add the trimmed beans to water.
 Let boil for about 3 to 4 minutes.
-The color of the beans should be bright, and the texture cooked, but firm tender.
+The color of the beans should be bright and the texture cooked but firm and tender.
 Taste a bean to make sure it has the right texture.

 Strain the beans and run under cold water to slow the cooking process.
-Shake off excess water, and pat them dry with a towel.
+Shake off the excess water and pat them dry with a towel.